Climate change in Europe: School strike for climate

 School strikes for climate became well known when the Swedish teen Greta Thunberg started to strike in the summer of 2018 and starting from September 2018 she began to strike every Friday.
 The movement started to pick up in January 2019 with mass strikes happened in Belgium, Germany and Switzerland.
 In the following months mass strikes were reported in numerous European countries.
 There were numerous global climate strikes that also took place in Europe on 15 March 2019, 24 May 2019, from 20 to 27 September 2019 (global climate action week), 29 November 2019 and 25 September 2020.
 The strikes during 2020 were limited because of COVID-19.

 Extinction Rebellion

 Extinction Rebellion (XR) was founded in 2018 in the United Kingdom and is a civil disobedience movement.
 Their first planned action was in London were 5000 demonstrators blocked the most important bridges of the city.
 The movement quickly spread around Europe.
 In October 2019 there was the first global rebellion with numerous demonstrations in European cities.

+EU Day for the Victims of the Global Climate Crisis

+In 2023, the annual EU Day for the Victims of the Global Climate Crisis on 15 July was established in a joint declaration by European Parliament, European Council and European Commission.

 By country

 Austria

-At the beginning of the year 2020, major parties in Austria reach a deal, including achieving carbon - neutrality of the country by 2040, produce all electricity from renewable sources by 2030, making a nationwide carbon tax and making a tax on flying, what should making trains more attractive.
+At the beginning of 2020, major parties in Austria reached a deal to achieve carbon neutrality by 2040.
+The plan included producing all electricity from renewable sources by 2030, implementing a nationwide carbon tax, and introducing a tax on flying while making train travel more attractive.